palaa159/Docs/OpenBCI Software/04-OpenBCI_Cyton_SDK.md

 **returns** `Sample rate set to 500Hz$$$`

+NOTE: if not all commands are not received within 1 second, `Timeout processing multi byte message - please send all commands at once as of v2$$$`

 ### Board Mode
 **/(COMMAND)**
 This works similar to the sample rate.
 Power cycling the OpenBCI board will cause the board mode to return to default mode with accelerometer in the aux bytes.